tejeshreddy/practical-time-series-analysis/README.md

 # Practical Time Series Analysis
-This repo is based off the book on [Practical Time Series Analysis](https://www.oreilly.com/library/view/practical-time-series/9781492041641/).
+This repo is based off the book [Practical Time Series Analysis](https://www.oreilly.com/library/view/practical-time-series/9781492041641/).
 Discssing topics related to time series analysis using statistical and machine learning techniques.

 ## How to Use this Repo
 - All code snippets and explanatory notes are in the form of IPython Notebook